whad-team/whad-client/doc/source/cli/btmesh/btmesh-provisionee.rst

     net_keys [ACTION] [NET_KEY_IDX] [NET_KEY_VALUE]

 This command can add/update and remove NetKeys.
-This command is very similar to the :ref:`appkeys_command`.
+This command is very similar to the :ref:`provisionee_appkeys_commands`.
 The ony differences lie in that the `net_keys` command only needs one key index per command, and that we cannot send a net_key using this command.

-.. _nodes_command:
+.. _provisionee_nodes_command:

 nodes
 ~~~~~